pradeepkumardv/ChatCAT/README.md

 Chat application using Nodejs, Express, Socket.
-User suthentication using Passport & Facebook Oauth strategy using passport-facebook middleware
+User suthentication using Passport & Facebook Oauth strategy using passport-facebook middleware.

+in progress....